rahaf58/The-Fighting-Robot/README.md

 ***
 The project allows the user to control the base of the robot by the movements of the robot base through 5 movements (forward, backward, left, right, and off).
 The project contains:

-The project homepage (Homepage.html) is an interface for merging the RobotArm and RobotBase interfaces.
+The project homepage (Homepage.html) is an interface for merging the RobotArm, RobotBase and Title interfaces.

+The Title page (Title.html) is Title interface.

 The lower part page of the project (RobotBaseControl.html) is a simple interface with 5 buttons.
 The user will adjust the movement of the base of the robot by pressing one of the buttons (forward, backward, left, right, and stop).
 Then, when a button is pressed, the movement is made to the desired destination and the values ​​are stored in the database.